 - Press the Log in button

-- Allow access for the app to access your projects
+- Allow the app to access your projects

 - Go to the SVGator plugin’s settings page

 - Pick a project and click “Import to media”

 - Go to your post’s edit page & use the SVG from your media library

 “SVGator – Add Animated SVG Easily” is open source software.
 The following people have contributed to this plugin.Contributors

 “SVGator – Add Animated SVG Easily” has been translated into 1 locale.
 Thank you to the translators for their contributions.